jiblatech/deepstream.io/README.md

-## Modified Version of deepstream that allows inspection
+## Modified version of deepstream that allows inspection

 The following endpoints are available to retrieve records, events and rpc's: